2020 Calabasas helicopter crash: Reporting

 Sheriff Villanueva urged people to stay away because people had flooded into residential neighborhoods around the crash site and the traffic was getting in the way of responders.
 The FAA imposed a 5 mi no-fly zone around the crash site up to an altitude of 5000 ft at the request of Bryant's wife, Vanessa, in order to protect the victims' privacy.
 The Medical Examiner-Coroner was able to initially remove the remains of three of the nine victims overnight.
 In response to attempts at unauthorized access during the first evening after the crash, Sheriff Villanueva assigned deputies to patrol the rugged terrain on horseback and all-terrain vehicles in order to enforce a secure perimeter and prevent access by souvenir hunters.
 It was later reported that Los Angeles County sheriff deputies had taken and shared unauthorized graphic photos of the crash scene and were ordered by Sheriff Villanueva to delete the photographs to avoid discipline.
 The deletion of these photos led the Sheriff Civilian Oversight Commission to question whether that amounted to a cover-up.

 It was reported the following day that the pilot was told that he was at a "too low level for flight following", which he had apparently requested, by air traffic controllers moments before the helicopter crashed into the hillside.
 This means that the helicopter was too low to be tracked by air traffic control, but does not necessarily mean that it was too low to fly safely.

 By January 28, all nine bodies had been recovered from the crash site by the Medical Examiner-Coroner.
 The bodies of Kobe Bryant and three others were identified through fingerprints on January 28, and the five other bodies were identified on January 30 after DNA testing and analysis.
 Autopsies were conducted on January 28.
-By February 1, the Medical Examiner-Coroner had released most of the victims' bodies to their families, including the Bryants.
+By February 1, the Medical Examiner-Coroner had released the bodies of most of the victims to their families, including the Bryants.